numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-notes-0-foundations.md

 ## vagrant and VMBox

 - use vagrant along with VMBox to mock a remote web server
-    - a virtual machine inside your local machine acts the web-server
+    - a virtual machine inside your local machine acts like the web-server
-    - good for development phase, isolate all development to the web-server
+    - good for development phase, isolate all development to this local web-server
 - install vagrant and VMBox on your local machine

 - create a base working directory for this project